the-other-mariana/d3-library-learning/README.md

 This repo contains the process of learning Javascript's d3 library. <br />

+## Specifications

+Python version: `3.6.2` <br />

 ## Usage

+For simplicity's purposes, the built-in server from python will be used to host the practices. <br />

 1. Open a terminal. <br />

-1. Go to the directory of the folder where the `index` file is located. <br />
+2. Go to the directory of the folder where the `index` file is located. <br />

-1. Type: <br/>
+3. Type: <br/>
 ```
 $: python -m http.server
 ```
-1. You need to see the output: <br />
+4. You need to see the output: <br />
 ```
 $: Serving HTTP on :: port 8000 (http://[::]:8000/) ...
 ```
-1. The server is running.
+5. The server is running.
 Now, go to `http://localhost:8000/` in chrome web browser. <br/>

-1. To stop the server, type `Ctrl+C`.
+6. To stop the server, type `Ctrl+C`.